TosbackCgusBridge-Bot/CGUs-versions/Bing/Privacy Policy.md

 **Syncing for Windows phone and other operating systems**

 For Bing apps on your Windows Phone, personalization and syncing can be turned on and off by signing in or out of your Microsoft account.
 For example, in certain versions of Bing apps for Windows Phone, you can sign in or out of the app in Settings->.
-Personalization.
+Microsoft account.

 For the Bing app on your iOS device, personalization and syncing can be turned on and off by signing in or out of your Microsoft account.